flatmaposlo/2019.flatmap.no/_pages/about.md

 From the beginning in 2011 we have focused on functional programming in general and Scala in particular.

-Last year's conference was yet another great success with about 100 energized attendants, listening to 26 amazing speakers from all over the world.
+[Last year's conference](https://2018.flatmap.no) was yet another great success with about 100 energized attendants, listening to 26 amazing speakers from all over the world.

 The next conference will be on May 8th and 9th 2019.
-The goal for this year is the same.
+The goal for this year is the same as before.
 Small and intimate, but with high ambitions.
 We hope you will join us.